 Digital cash cannot usually be used without a network connection, potentially excluding some in rural areas.
 For these reasons among others, some in both Sweden and the United States are protesting against businesses that do not accept cash.

 And for those who have a choice, physical cash often remains the better option that is easier for individuals to control than digital alternatives.
-“People who choose to use cash do so for a range of reasons including because it is a useful budgeting tool, it is quick and easy to use and because it works when other methods do not, for example when card terminals fail,” says Cleland.
+“People who choose to use cash do so for a range of reasons including because it is a useful budgeting tool, it is quick and easy to use and because it works when other methods do not, for example when card terminals fail,” said Cleland.

 While it is easier to steal physical money from individuals, Professor Batiz-Lazo says that it is increasingly hard to steal in large quantities, as cash machine and bank security has improved.